 The term of office is two years, or until a successor is appointed.

-Nominations for Ontario’s first Poet Laureate are being accepted as of July 1, 2020.
-The deadline for nominations is September 15, 2020.
+Nominations for Ontario’s first Poet Laureate were accepted from July 1, 2020 to September 15, 2020.